vcholak/kafka-sreams-kotlin/README.md

 It demonstrates joining two Kafka streams into a resulting stream.

-## Install Confluence Platform
+## Install Confluent Platform

-Just once, install a local Confluence Platform stack using Docker:
+Just once, install a local Confluent Platform stack using Docker:

 ```bash
 docker compose up -d
 ```
-It will first install a local Confluence Platform stack using _./docker-compose.yml_ file.
+It will first install a local Confluent Platform stack using _./docker-compose.yml_ file.
 Then it starts the local platform.

 Further on: in Docker Desktop, just start the **confluence** container stack.